kokkinosg/excel_to_ADO/README.md

 - Currently, it can only create user stories and FMEA Risks
 - It does not check if the items already exist so it will keep on creating them.
 Do it only once per sheet.

+## Things to add
+- A function which removes trailing whitespace in strings because it may mess up picklist fields on DevOps.
+For example "Elimination by Design " is different to "Elimination by Design".
+The former will be rejected if i try to upload it.

 ## Project Structure
 TBD